The Prophet’s Methodologies in Da`wah

 The Prophet (peace be upon him) lived his life calling to Allah in earnest.
 If one considers the life of the Prophet as a preacher, he will come to realize how the Prophet employed specific methodologies in calling to Allah.

-The success – or indeed failure – of our Da`wah (calling to God) therefore depends on how closely we adhere to the guidance and methodologies set out by the Prophet.
+The success – or indeed failure – of our Da`wah (calling to God) therefore depends on how closely we adhere to the guidance and methodologies set out the Prophet.
 It should also be noted ‘that the difference, separation and discord that has occurred between many of those who call to Allah, has only occurred due to a lack of understanding the fiqh (Islamic jurisprudence) of Da`wah established in the Qur’an & the Sunnah in accordance with the understanding of the pious generations.

 From this, we are able to understand the importance of paying attention to the methodology of Da`wah as found in the Prophetic Sunnah.’
 (Fiqh Ad-Da`wah fi Sahih Al-Bukhari; Sheikh Salih Al As-Sheikh)